 Whom we register

-The Immunization Registry operates statewide in all 89 public health clinics throughout nine districts.
+The Immunization Registry operates statewide in all county public health clinics.
 We currently have over three million patients listed in the registry.
 The target age group consists of two, 0-2 years of age and the extended age group of 0-18 years of age.
 Adult immunizations may also be entered into the state registry.